joacim-boive/awesome-weather/README.md

 ### Prerequisites

-* Recent version of Docker, you can[get that here](https://www.docker.com/get-docker).
+* Recent version of Docker, you can [get that here](https://www.docker.com/get-docker).
 * [Get Yarn](https://yarnpkg.com/en/docs/install) - For package management.
   * You can use npm if your prefer, just replace the yarn command with npm instead.
 * An API key from OpenWeatherMap - [you can get that here](http://openweathermap.org/appid).